Curriculum Maps for Elementary General Music

 Goodkin, D. (2013).
 Play, sing, & dance: An introduction to Orff Schulwerk.
 Schott.

 Houlahan, M., & Tacka, P. (2015).
 Kodály today: A cognitive approach to elementary music education.
-Oxford university press.
+Oxford University Press.

 Klinger, R. (2014).
 Lesson planning in a Kodály setting: A guide for music teachers.
 Organization of American Kodály Educators.